Goals!! The 2 things we need to think about for 2017

 There are many definitions of grace but the one I will focus on is this: GRACE is “a manifestation of favor, especially by a superior” (dictionary.com).
-Whether you want to call the “superior” God, infinite intelligence, divine assistance, luck or claim that things just happen, it doesn’t really matter, it happens.
+Whether you want to call the “superior” God, infinite intelligence, divine assistance, luck, or claim that things just happen, it doesn’t really matter, it happens.

 I agree that we should have a proper plan before we go after any goal.
-But, how many of us have achieved things without initially having the resources, whether emotional or physical, to achieve it?
+But, how many of us have achieved things without initially having the resources, whether emotional or physical, to achieve them?
 How many of us, for example, landed a great job or completed a major project when it didn’t initially seem like it could happen by the deadline?
 We nevertheless went after it with some level of determination.
 It certainly went beyond the “I only have access to 1 million dollars so I could only build a 1 million dollar house” thinking.

 Motivational speaker Anthony Robbins said it best – “If you are taking massive action and getting better and better at executing, there is only one more thing you need to get whatever you want and that’s grace.”
-You may not always see where the resources will come come from but many of the physical and emotional resources will “show up” along the way, it’s part of the process and it has certainly been my experience.
+You may not always see where the resources will come from but many of the physical and emotional resources will “show up” along the way, it’s part of the process and it has certainly been my experience.
 I am all for logic but not everything is going to be logical.
 Grace shows up because we act.

-Please keep in mind that preparing to receive your goal and to being open to grace, your mindset needs to be one of optimism or positive self talk.
+Please keep in mind that preparing to receive your goal and to be open to grace, your mindset needs to be one of optimism or positive self-talk.
 All action is really up to you.
 Do you have a goal?
 Do you really want it? in other words, do you have a good reason for going after it?
 Always remember that reasons come first and answers come after.
 We sometimes will never know what will happen in the end and that alone can prevent action but we have nothing to lose by being optimistic about it.
 Therapist, Behavioural Expert & Best-Selling Author, Marisa Peer said this: “All your feelings are down to two things: the pictures you make in your head and the words you say to yourself.”
 If we can’t predict an outcome, why focus on a negative one?